 - 40 The transitional provisions in paragraphs 41-45 apply both to an entity that is already applying SLFRSs when it first applies this SLFRS and to an entity that applies SLFRSs for the first time (a first-time adopter). - 41 An entity shall apply this SLFRS for annual periods beginning on or after 1 January 2012.
 Earlier application is encouraged.
 If an entity applies this SLFRS for an earlier period, it shall disclose that fact.

-- 41A [Deleted] - 41B [Deleted]
+- 41A [Deleted]

+- 41B [Deleted]

-41C-
+- 41C [Deleted]

+- 41D [Deleted]

-- 41D [These paragraphs refer to amendments that are not yet effective, and are therefore not included in this edition.] - 41E SLFRS 13 Fair Value Measurement, issued in April 2013, amended the definition of fair value in Appendix A. An entity shall apply that amendment when it applies SLFRS 13.
+- 41E SLFRS 13 Fair Value Measurement, issued in April 2013, amended the definition of fair value in Appendix A. An entity shall apply that amendment when it applies SLFRS 13.

 41F-